Gwangju, South Korea

 Chonnam National University

-The CLS Korean program is hosted by Chonnam National University (CNU), a conglomerate of 16 colleges and 11 graduate programs with histories dating back more than 100 years.
-Founded in a period of transition in Korea, CNU students played a large role in the nation’s development and thus put Gwangju at the front of the democracy movement.
-Gwangju and Jeollanamdo is also famous in Korea for its food and in the past, students have had the opportunity to study how to make their own Bibimbap and Traditional Korean tea food.
-You can find out more about CNU on their website.
+The CLS Korean program in Gwangju is hosted by Chonnam National University (CNU), a conglomerate of 16 colleges and 11 graduate programs with histories dating back more than 100 years.
+Gwangju was established as a city in 57 BC and is the birthplace of the modern democratic movement in Korea.
+Founded in a period of transition in South Korea, CNU students and the citizens of Gwangju played a significant role in the nation’s development and thus put Gwangju at the front of the democracy movement.
+In addition to its rich history, Gwangju is a vibrant city known for its delicious food and multiple cultural festivals.

 Through the intensive eight-week program, the CLS Korean Program provides students with opportunities to learn Korean both inside and outside the classroom.
 Students participate in fifteen hours per week of classroom instruction where they learn the four major skills of speaking, listening, reading, and writing in Korean.
 Over the course of the summer students cover the equivalent of one year of Korean instruction at the college level.
 Co-curricular activities introduce students to various aspects of Korean culture and society outside of the formal classroom environment.
 Past activities and excursions have explored traditional music and martial arts, calligraphy, and the day-to-day lives of Korean people.

 In Gwangju, students live in the campus dormitory with a local Korean student who also attends Chonnam National University.
 Students can walk to their classes, the campus cafeteria, and a range of restaurants in the neighborhood.
 Laundry services are available in the dormitory.